-In addition, a 10-year contract for operations at the Butendiek offshore wind farm in Germany has been agreed and will run from April.
+In addition, a ten-year contract for operations at the Butendiek offshore wind farm in Germany has been agreed.
 Both include an option for extension.

-Esvagt also placed an order for a third Havyard 832 SOV in December 2014 for operations at the Dudgeon wind farm, which is being developed by Statoil and Statkraft off the coast of Norfolk, UK.
-The vessel is scheduled to be delivered in September 2016.
+Esvagt also placed an order for a third Havyard 832 SOV, Esvagt Njord, in December 2014 for operations at the Dudgeon wind farm, which is being developed by Statoil and Statkraft off the coast of Norfolk, UK.
+The vessel was delivered in August 2016.

 Design and tank capacities